 Tickets for the National Archaeological Museum are 6€ in the off-season and 12€ from April to November.
 The opening hours also depend on the season.

-17. Visit The Meteora Monasteries
+15. Visit The Meteora Monasteries

 Come here to see dramatic rock formations with monasteries atop.
 Six of the original 24 monasteries remain, and the incredible architecture of the place has rightfully earned it a spot on the UNESCO World Heritage Site list.
+The monasteries were built in the 13th and 14th centuries, all atop the existing pillars.
+The place is absolutely brilliant, and for me, it’s one of the best places you can visit in the entire country.

 Practical Information

 Entrance to individual monasteries is charged 3€, but the entrance to the complex is free of charge.
-Meteora is approximately 4 hours north of Athens and guided tours of the complex are available from the capital.
+Meteora is approximately 4 hours north of Athens, and guided tours of the complex are available from the capital.

-18. Explore Thessaloniki
+16. Explore Thessaloniki

 Thessaloniki is the second-largest city in Greece and a great place to visit if you’ve already been to the capital.
 This has the vibe of Athens in the sense that you’re staying in a buzzing metropolis full of historic landmarks and ancient ruins.
 But the crowds are much smaller, so it’s generally a bit easier to enjoy your stay.